EAhmedFetouh/SRP/README.md

 ✅ Easier to maintain
 ✅ Easier to extend
 ✅ Easier to test
-✅ Reduces the risk of unintended side effects
+✅ Reduces unintended side effects when modifying code

 ---

 ## 🚀 How to use

 1️⃣ Clone the repo
-2️⃣ Open the code in your IDE
+2️⃣ Review the `UserManager` implementation
-3️⃣ Review how the responsibilities are split
+3️⃣ Refactor or extend while respecting SRP
-4️⃣ Run and modify to see the impact of clean separation
+4️⃣ Simulate failure cases (e.g. email service failure) to observe impact